LeanKit-Labs/metronic/README.md

  * failure - the failure handler
  * counters - specifies limited subset of counters to record: 'succeeded', 'failed', 'attempted'
  * duration - set this to `false` to prevent recording the duration
+ * metadata - metadata to associate with everything collected during this call
+ * units - controls the units used for success, failure and attempted (defaults to 'count')

 > Note: the `success` and `failure` callbacks should always return a value/error.